 In the second quarter of 2002, we completed an initial public offering of 8.1 million shares of common stock, of which 1.6 million shares were sold by selling stockholders.
-Subsequent to the end of the second quarter 2002, our underwriters exercised their right to purchase an additional 1.2 million shares through their overallotment option, of which 0.5 million shares were sold by selling stockholders.
-With net proceeds of \$76.4 million from the offering and total net proceeds of \$84.2 million after exercise of the underwriter's overallotment option, and together with borrowings under our credit facility, we redeemed all of our outstanding senior discount notes and preferred stock, paid bonuses to executive officers and directors and repurchased 0.5 million shares of our common stock from non-executive employees.
-All but \$4.5 million of the net proceeds from the offering and the net proceeds from the exercise of our underwriters' overallotment option had been received at June 30, 2002.
-All uses of proceeds, other than the payment of bonuses and certain initial public offering costs, occurred in the third quarter of fiscal 2002.
+In the third quarter of 2002, our underwriters exercised their right to purchase an additional 1.2 million shares through their over-allotment option, of which 0.5 million shares were sold by selling stockholders.
+With net proceeds of \$76.4 million from the offering and total net proceeds of \$86.4 million after exercise of the underwriters' over-allotment option, and together with borrowings under our credit facility, we redeemed all of our outstanding senior discount notes and preferred stock, paid bonuses to executive officers and directors and repurchased 0.5 million shares of our common stock from non-executive employees.
+All uses of proceeds, other than the payment of bonuses related to the initial public offering and certain initial public offering costs, occurred in the third quarter of fiscal 2002.

-Our accompanying statements of operations report net income and earnings per diluted share in accordance with GAAP and additionally on a pro forma basis to exclude certain effects of our initial public offering.
-The pro forma figures assume that the initial public offering took place at the beginning of the periods presented and exclude the effects of certain initial public offering related expenses, the payment of bonuses that were funded through the reduction of the redemption premium that would otherwise have been applicable to the redemption of preferred stock, interest payments on debt redeemed in connection with the initial public offering, dividends payable on preferred stock redeemed in connection with the initial public offering and related income tax effects.
+Our accompanying statements of operations report net income and earnings per diluted share in accordance with GAAP and additionally on a pro forma basis to exclude certain effects of our initial public offering, including the exercise of the underwriters' over-allotment option.
+The pro forma figures assume that the initial public offering took place at the beginning of the periods presented and exclude the effects of certain initial public offering related expenses, the payment of bonuses that were funded through the reduction of the redemption premium that would otherwise have been applicable to the redemption of preferred stock, interest payments and redemption premium paid on debt redeemed in connection with the initial public offering, dividends payable and redemption premium paid on preferred stock redeemed in connection with the initial public offering and related income tax effects.
 We use this pro forma reporting internally to evaluate our operating performance without regard to certain non-recurring financial effects of the initial public offering and believe this presentation will provide investors with additional insight into our operating results.
 The following table contains a reconciliation of the pro forma adjustments to GAAP: